The GP IDeA-CTR is pleased to offer Research Studios for early career investigators to help refine their research with one of the following formats:

 - Other applications will be considered on a case-by-case basis.

-- Aims page review and refinement.
-Submit aims page (1 page) with brief proposed methods (1 -2 pages if drafted and you want feedback).
+- Aims page review and refinement: Submit Aims page (1 page) with brief proposed methods (1-2 pages if drafted and you would like feedback).

-- Mock review of grant application.
-Submit Aims page plus a 6-page research strategy (that addresses Significance, Innovation, and Approach – design, sample, variables/measures, procedure, and data analysis sections) for review 4 weeks prior to grant submission deadline.
-No appendices please.
+- Mock review of grant application: Submit Aims page plus a 6-page research strategy that addresses Significance, Innovation, and Approach (design, sample, variables/measures, procedure, and data analysis sections) for review a minimum of 4 weeks (6-8 preferred) prior to grant submission deadline.
+Please include summary sheet(s) with proposal(s) for discussion as well as any revisions made, if applicable.

-- Brainstorming Session, particularly for individuals that have hit a funding roadblock.
+- Brainstorming Session: For individuals that have hit a funding roadblock.
 Submit previous short narrative describing the status of grant submissions and what you want the reviewers to focus on.
 Include summary sheet(s) with proposal(s) for discussion.